-Street Soccer ‘EQUALITY’ campaign Fare #footballpeople was a one-day inclusive awareness-raising, advocacy and behavioral changes activity event that attracted over 100 participants ages 12-40 years.
+Street Soccer ‘EQUALITY’ campaign was a one-day inclusive awareness-raising, advocacy and behavioural changes activity event that attracted over 100 participants ages 12-40 years.
 The event featured 10 teams resident of the new Gulu City consisting of Two U12 teams, two U16 teams and six Youth Teams (17 + years of age) who competed in the 4 V 4 mini soccer (adopted from the Homeless World Cup) hosted at Pece Primary School, October 10, 2020.
-Two groups A and group B were staggered to play a mini league.
-6 league matches were played concluding a mini league in group A and group B for the ages 17 and over.
+Two groups A and group B were staggered to play a mini-league.
+6 league matches were played concluding a mini-league in group A and group B for the ages 17 and over.

 Top two teams in each group faceoff in semifinals.
 Winners in either semis contested the finals.
 The U12 boys and U16 boys played head-on finals to determine champions in their categories.
 Each of the total 12 matches lasted 15 minutes comprising of two 7 minutes interval per game and one minutes rest.
 In total there were 12 matches played and 97 goal scored during the tournament.
 Winterburry A beat Gunners in the finals to emerge #footballpeople champions 2020.
 Cash Price and balls were awarded to winners in all three categories U12, U16 and 17+ years.
 Refreshments, snacks and bottled water was provided to participants during the entire tournament.
 We are thankful for the financial and In-kind contribution from the Reform To Inspire, CEED, Ability Sports Africa and Gulu Athletic Sport (GASP).
 Appreciation to the participating teams Winterberry A, Winterberry B, Sparks, Hotspurs, Arsenal Gunners, Cubu FC, Blackstars, Young Stars, Cubu Youth FC, Jashton(U16), Northern Silk(U12), Young Boyz (U12), Northern Stars (U16).